AlexanderLeipnitz/Online-Image-Annotator/README.md

                  |-- subfolder44/   (e.g. individual video)
                      -- *.jpg       (list of images)
   ```

+## Usage
+- `Show Annotation Type` switches between the finished and unfinished folder and displays only the images from them
+- The current client-side annotation-information will only be send to the server and saved when a different image is selected
+- `Finished Annotation?` marks the current unfinished image and its annotation file as `finished` in the XML-Tag: `status`
+- All marked as `finished` annotations within the `unfinished` folder can be moved to the `finished` folder by:
+  - `python maintenance_scripts/move_finished_annotations.py`
+### Object detection:
+- `Image empty?`: When no classes are visible in the image, this switch should be activated
+- `Image empty?` marks the current unfinished image and its annotation file as `empty` in the XML-Tag: `status`
+- All images marked as `empty` in the annotation within the `unfinished` folder can be moved to the `empty` folder by:
+  - `python maintenance_scripts/move_empty_annotations.py`
+### Object segmentation:
+- `Segmentation Images Only` loads images from a optional fourth `segmentation` folder
+- `Save Polygon to png` creates an additional annotation-image with filled polygons in the `annotations` folder
 ## Own Dataset
 - Insert your own images (.jpg) in `data/unfinished/imgs/*/*/` (* ... arbitrary folder names)
 - Insert downscaled images (1/4 horizontal and vertical resolution) in `data/unfinished/imgs_small/*/*/`